Estate Planning Lawyers in Bryan, Texas

 Giving You the Peace of Mind You Need

 At The Payne Law Group, our Bryan, Texas estate planning attorneys can assist you in creating a plan to take care of you and your loved ones in case of your incapacity or death.
-Estate planning simply allows you to make sure your assets — such as your home, checking/saving/brokerage accounts, investments, business interests, mineral interests, and real estate — are transferred at your death to the beneficiaries you choose, including family, friends, pets, alma mater, and charities.
+Estate planning simply allows you to make sure your assets are transferred at your death to the beneficiaries you choose, including family, friends, pets, alma mater, and charities.
 Otherwise, Texas state laws will dictate what happens to your assets.
+These can assets include:

 No matter the size of your estate, these are your assets, and you should be the one that determines what happens to them.
 Have our estate planning attorneys in Bryan, TX assist you with the creation of a will, statutory durable powers of attorney, medical powers of attorney, and other documents that are essential if you become incapacitated or die.

 Contact us at (979) 300-7406 or fill out our online form to prepare for a better future for you and your family.
 Our team is committed to putting your needs and goals first.